tembo-io/pg_auto_dw/README.md

 > This project attempts to implement an idea I can't shake - an auto-data warehouse extension that uses LLM to inspect operational Postgres schemas, and sets up automation to create a well-formed data warehouse (whether it's Data Vault, Kimball format, etc I don't care - just something better than a dumb dev like me would build as a DW - a pile of ingested tables, and ad-hoc derivative tables).
 I don't know if this project will work, but kind of fun to start something without certainty of success.
 But I have wanted this badly for years as a dev + data engineer.

-## Vision and Script
+## Project Vision
-**Project Vision:** To create an open source extension that automates the data warehouse build.
+To create an open source extension that automates the data warehouse build.
 We aim to do this within a structured environment that incorporates best practices and harnesses the capabilities of Large Language Modes (LLM) technologies.

 **Goal:** This extension will enable users to:
 - Automate the DW Build